Recovery is just a phone call away.

 Biological Factors

 • Genetics: Genetics plays a significant role in addiction vulnerability.
-Individuals with a family history of substance abuse are more likely to develop an addiction.
-Research indicates that genetic factors account for about 40% to 60% of an individual’s vulnerability to addiction.
+Research indicates that genetic factors account for about 30% to 40% of an individual’s vulnerability to opioid use disorder (OUD).

 • Brain Chemistry Changes: Alterations in the brain caused by prolonged opioid use lead to dependency.
 Opioids hijack the brain’s reward system, mimicking feel-good chemicals like endorphins.
 This creates a surge of pleasure, driving you to repeat use.